Centrelink – challenging a decision

 To apply for a second review of a Centrelink decision, you can:

-- fill out an application form from the AAT website and send it to the AAT via email, fax, or post, or choose to deliver it to the AAT office yourself
+• fill out an application for second review of decision form from the ART website and send it to the Tribunal via email, fax, or post, or choose to deliver it to the ART office in person

-- lodge an application online through the AAT website
+• lodge an application online through the ART website

-- write a letter or email to the AAT.
+• write a letter or email to the ART.

 You must provide reasons for your application for a second review.
 For example, you may think the decision is wrong and a different decision should be made, or that the information you provided was not taken into account, or that the law was not applied correctly.

 It is free to apply for a second review, unless your review is about paid parental leave or child support.
-For those reviews, the standard application fee is $962.00.
-A reduced fee of $100.00 is available in limited circumstances.
-The AAT may dismiss your application if the fee is not paid within six weeks of lodgement.
+For those reviews, the standard application fee is $1121.00.
+A reduced fee may apply in limited circumstances.
+The ART may dismiss your application if the fee is not paid within six weeks of lodgement.

-If the AAT decides to review the decision made at the first review, it will hold a private and informal conference within 6–10 weeks attended by you or your representative and a Centrelink representative.
-At this conference, the AAT will seek to clarify the main issues in dispute, consider new evidence, and, if possible, resolve the matter.
-If the matter is not resolved, the AAT may arrange a second conference or list the application for a hearing, where both parties will have the opportunity to present evidence and argue their case.
+If the ART decides to review the decision made at the first review, it will write to you and Centrelink with a scheduled date for a conference or conciliation.
+At this conference, the ART will seek to clarify the main issues in dispute, consider new evidence, and, if possible, resolve the matter.
+If the matter is not resolved, the ART may arrange a second conference or list the application for a hearing, where both parties will have the opportunity to present evidence and argue their case.

-The hearing is open to the public, unless you make a written application to the AAT and outline a reason why it should be held in private.
+A hearing is open to the public, unless you make a written application to the ART and outline a reason why it should be held in private.
 You can bring any support person to the hearing.
 Most hearings are finished in under three hours.

-The AAT aims to have cases finalised within 12 months from the date they are opened.
+The ART aims to have cases finalised within 12 months from the date they are opened, but there may be delays.

 Where to get help